Non-Insulin Pens for People with Diabetes

 - Push the injection button to inject the medicine.
 Continue to press the injection button.
 Keep the needle in your skin for 10 seconds.

 - Pull out the needle.
-Press on your injection site for 5 to 10 seconds.
-Do not rub.
-This will keep medicine from leaking out.
+Press on your injection site for 5 to 10 seconds to keep medicine from leaking out.
+Do not rub the injection site.

-- Recap the needle and remove it from the pen, if needed.
-Twist the capped needle counter clockwise.
+- Recap and remove the needle from the pen, if needed.
+Twist and remove the capped needle counter clockwise after each injection.

-- Get rid of used needles and empty pens.
-It is important to dispose of your needles and empty pens correctly.
-Do not throw needles into the trash.
+- Dispose of used needles and empty pens.
+Dispose of your needles and empty pens correctly.
+Do not place needles in the household trash.
 You may receive a hard plastic container made especially for used pens and needles.
 You can also use a soda bottle or other plastic bottle with a screw lid.
 Make sure that both the pen and needle fit into the container easily and cannot break through the sides.
-Ask your healthcare provider or a pharmacist what your state or local requirements are for getting rid of used pens and needles.
+Check with your healthcare provider or a pharmacist about local rules for disposing of used pens and needles.

 How do I store the pen?